(estimated date when Bitcoin reward halving will happen)

 But Bitcoin market can’t be predicted with equations.

-Of course, it can be presented, but presentation always captures what we know until that point.
+Of course, it can be presented, but the presentation always captures what we know until that point.

-If Bitcoin halving happens on May 13 and Bitcoin goes to $0 the day after(or even tomorrow, regardless of BTC halving)- there’s no one to blame.
+If Bitcoin halving happens in 2024 and Bitcoin goes to $0 the day after(or even tomorrow, regardless of BTC halving)- there’s no one to blame.

 There are so many possible scenarios that I think it’s best to stop here.